w3f/polkadot-wiki/docs/learn/learn-nominator.md

     minimizing the variance of the active stake across the validators.
 For additional information on the selection process checkout the research behind [nominated proof-of-stake](https://research.web3.foundation/en/latest/polkadot/NPoS/1.%20Overview.html#polkadot-npos-1-overview--page-root).
-  - _example:_ If nominator X has nominated validators A, B, C and D, but is actively only nominating validator B. The `active` count (left number) for nominator X is 1, counting B exclusively.
+  - _example_: If nominator X has nominated validators A, B, C and D, but is actively only nominating validator B. The `active` count (left number) for nominator X is 1, counting B exclusively.
 The total or `all` count (right number) is 4, counting A, B, C and D.